GribStream for AI tools

 This page is the starting point for AI integrations with GribStream.
 It is intended for people and tools building workflows on top of GribStream with ChatGPT, Claude, Gemini, Codex, Claude Code, Cursor, custom agents, or any other AI runtime that can call tools and make HTTP requests.

-The recommended integration is the hosted GribStream MCP connector.
-It helps AI tools discover datasets, resolve exact selectors, build valid /timeseries and /runs requests, validate expressions, and return copy-pasteable HTTP requests.
+The recommended integration for web chat tools is the hosted GribStream MCP connector.
+It helps AI tools discover datasets, resolve exact selectors, build valid /timeseries and /runs requests, validate expressions, and execute OAuth-protected live weather queries.

 Hosted MCP connector